 - Minecraft Spirit Board: You can get Jump ↑ from Slime (Minecraft), Air Attack ↑ from Ghast, and Weapon Attack ↑ from Piglin.
 This Board was a great addition; the ability to obtain Weapon Attack ↑ Spirits anytime is incredibly helpful!

-- Final Fantasy Spirit Board: This might just be the most helpful Spirit Board yet.
-You can get Autoheal from Aerith and Trade-Off Ability ↑ from The Turks & Rufus Shinra.
+- Final Fantasy Spirit Board: This is one of the most helpful Spirit Boards yet: you can get Autoheal from Aerith and Trade-Off Ability ↑ from The Turks & Rufus Shinra.
 Excellent board, especially for repeatable Trade-Off Ability ↑ Spirits!

-The Super Armor Spirit can be obtained via summoning, and you’ll have to use the Metal Mario, Super Mushroom, and Fire Flower Spirits to do that.
+The Super Armor (Gold Mario) Support Spirit can be obtained via summoning, and you’ll have to use the Metal Mario, Super Mushroom, and Fire Flower Spirits to do that.
 These, in turn, can be found in World of Light Spirit shops.
 Armor Knight can only be found via the Halberd Support Spirit, which randomly appears in Funky Kong’s World of Light shop.
-Great Autoheal can be found on Celebi in the default Spirit Board, and Hyper Smash Attacks can be found on Victini in the same way.
+Great Autoheal can be found on Celebi in the default Spirit Board, and Instadrop can be found on Rocky and Miltank in the same way.

 When giving a Figure Player Spirits, be careful!
 We say this a lot, but Spirits actually adjust FP training data.
-So if you train an amiibo and then give it a Spirit, it’s going to start acting differently.
-In a worst-case scenario, certain Spirits can actually cause FPs to start taunting uncontrollably (we know for sure that the Meloetta Spirit can cuase this), and once that habit forms it’s very difficult to break.
+So if you raise an amiibo and then give it a Spirit, it’s going to start behaving strangely.
+In a worst-case scenario, certain Spirits can actually cause FPs to start taunting uncontrollably (we know for sure that the Meloetta Spirit can cause this), and once that habit forms it’s very difficult to break.
 If you’ve already given your Level 50 amiibo a Spirit, you can use one of our character guides as an outline and play a bunch of brush-up matches against it!

-As always, if you have any further questions, you’re free to join our Discord server and ask as many as you want!
-As mentioned before, amiibo personalities are closely related to Spirits, so if you’d like to take this opportunity to learn more about them, you can do so via our post.
-Thank you so much for reading — happy training!
-Thanks to SmashWiki for technical data regarding Spirit effects, and to Abbie and Northwind for proofreading and contributing info!
+As always, if you have any further questions, you’re free to join our Discord community and ask as many as you want!
+Like we mentioned before, amiibo personalities are closely related to Spirits, so if you’d like to take this opportunity to learn more about them, you can do so via our post.
+Thank you so much for reading!
+Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.